baldurk/renderdoc/docs/how/how_capture_callstack.rst

 Launching Capture
 -----------------

-When launching a capture (as in :doc:`how_capture_log`) you should enable 'collect callstacks'.
-This will set RenderDoc to collect callstacks at every API entry point that will be serialised into the log.
+When launching a capture (as in :doc:`how_capture_frame`) you should enable :guilabel:`Collect callstacks`.
+This will set RenderDoc to collect callstacks at every API entry point that will be serialised into the capture file.

 .. figure:: ../imgs/Screenshots/Callstacks.png

 	Collect Callstacks: Option enabled on the capture dialog.

-If you wish to save some time & overhead you can then enable 'Only drawcall stacks'.
+If you wish to save some time & overhead you can then enable :guilabel:`Only drawcall stacks`.
 This will only collect callstacks when a drawcall-type API call is made.
 This can be a good-enough trade off that still gets you the information you need, at a lower cost.
 After this point you can run the program and capture as usual.

 Replaying the capture
 ---------------------